Aaquib111/nanojax/README.md

 A minimalist tape-based reverse-mode autodiff library with drop-in support for a subset of `numpy`.

+Unlike other libraries, there is no new API to learn.
+Simply wrap your existing `numpy` functions with `grad()`.
 No additional dependencies are required beyond `numpy`.

 This is purely an educational project, and is not intended for production use.
 It is not optimized for speed or memory efficiency, and supports a limited set of operations.
+Regardless, I've been finding much use for quickly getting gradients in my existing numpy code!

-I had fun building it, and I hope you find it interesting too!
+I had fun building it, and I hope you find it interesting too :)

 ## Usage